tassawarhasib/sudoku-solver-webapp/README.md

 -   Solve Sudoku Puzzles: Users can input a puzzle, and the app uses a backtracking algorithm to solve it.
 -   Input Validation: Ensures that the user's input follows Sudoku rules, preventing duplicates in rows, columns, and 3x3 subgrids.
+-   Responsive UI: Displays a toast notification when the puzzle is solved.

 ### Getting Started